mootools/mootools-core/Docs/Core/Core.md

 Function: $splat {#Deprecated-Functions:splat}
 -------------------------

 This method has been deprecated.
-Please use [Array.from](/core/Types/Array#Array:Array-from) instead.
+Please use [Array.convert](/core/Types/Array#Array:Array:convert) instead.
-However `$splat` does *not* transform Array-like objects such as NodeList or FileList in arrays, `Array.from` does.
+However `$splat` does *not* transform Array-like objects such as NodeList or FileList in arrays, `Array.convert` does.

 Function: $time {#Deprecated-Functions:time}